Skip to content

 Pubs & Bars

-Brighton's pub circuit is one of the most vibrant in the South East.
+Brighton's pub circuit is one of the busiest in the South East.
 From The Hope & Ruin on Queens Road to the acoustic nights at The Prince Albert, there's live music every night of the week.
-Most pubs pay £120–£350 for a 2-set evening.
+Most pubs pay £120–£350 for a 2-set evening, with cover bands and acoustic duos working the same circuit.
+See live gigs in Brighton for the current calendar.
 The city's proximity to London means you get high-quality musicians who've chosen the seaside lifestyle over the capital grind.
 Audiences are discerning but enthusiastic — they want originality, not just covers.

 Weddings & Private Events

-Brighton is one of the UK's top wedding destinations, with venues ranging from the Royal Pavilion to beachfront hotels along Hove seafront.
-Wedding bands typically charge £700–£1,500 depending on band size and season.
+Brighton is one of the UK's top wedding destinations.
+Wedding bands typically charge £700–£1,500, with function bands hitting the same range for corporate dinners, product launches and Christmas parties.
+Venues range from the Royal Pavilion to beachfront hotels along Hove seafront — The Grand, Stanmer House, and South Lodge all run busy summer seasons.
 The summer months (May–September) command premium rates.
 Brighton bands are known for their versatility — many can switch between indie sets and crowd-pleasing party music.
 Sussex barn venues and South Downs locations are all within easy reach.

 Restaurants & Hotels